 For the best spaghetti head to Commercial Drive’s Pepino’s Spaghetti House, where you can have some of the classics such as Spaghetti Bolgnese.
 It’s homey, it’s cramped, it’s dark, it’s everything you’d want when you’re looking for some darn good Italian.
 Try also their Spaghetti with meatballs (massive balls 🤗), Spicy Penne alla Vodka or Lasagna Vegetariana.
 While you’re there, get their Tiramisu.

 As food lores reveal, the first hot dog 🌭 was sold on the streets of New York by a German immigrant, somewhere around the year 1870.
 However, Vancouver’s tastiest hot dog is neither German or American.
 Japadog is a hot dog business started in 2005 by a Japanese couple who have moved to Canada.
-They have one store downtown Vancouver as well as few more hot dog trailers where you can buy some of their signature Terimayo Hot Dog with Teriyaki sauce, mayo and seaweed.
+They have one store downtown Vancouver along Robson Street as well as few more hot dog trailers where you can buy some of their signature Terimayo Hot Dog with Teriyaki sauce, mayo and seaweed.

 Also recommended: their Okonomi transformed into a hot dog (a juicy Kurobuta sausage topped with bonito flakes) or perhaps their Yakiniku Rice, which is flavoured rice with BBQ style beef on top of an arabiki sausage.
 Yummy!

 If you’re looking for a taste of Mexico 🌮 in Vancouver, head to Sal y Limon.
-Their restaurants are friends and family-friendly and their tacos exquisite.
+Their restaurants are friends and family-friendly and their tacos are exquisite.
 The Al Pastor taco comes with marinated pork and pineapple; their Carne in Salsa Verde includes beef in green sauce.
 Other taco options combine roast lamb or Mexican sausage.
 It’s cheap, affordable, and most importantly: it hits the spot.

-Maizal is one more place that serves madness of a taco.
+Maizal in Mount Pleasant is one more place that serves madness of a taco.
 Try their Carnitas which combines braised pork, pork rinds, and guacamole.
 The Pescado one wraps a deep-fried battered cod, chipotle mayo and pico de gallo.
 If you wish to tone down on meat, Plantain is served with roasted plantain, rice, beans, pico de gallo, sour cream and fresco cheese.

 Bonus points for their tortillas.
 They are always fresh and you can even see how they are prepared at the restaurant’s front counter.
 Oh and housemade Horchata.